 Scroll to the recipe card for the full recipe details.

-How to Make Air Fryer Pork Chops
+How to Make Air Fryer Bone-In Pork Chops

 Step 1 – Preheat an air fryer to 400 degrees F. If your air fryer does not have a preheat option, then run the air fryer at 400 degrees F for 5 minutes to warm up the air fryer.